spliq/spl/disclosures/2025-10-25-youtube-video-script.md

-## 7. SPLIQ - OUR COMPANY AND WHAT'S COMING
+## 7. SPLiQ - OUR COMPANY AND WHAT'S COMING

-We're Spliq.
-We built SPL and now we're rolling out Spliq.ai—our implementation of SPL.
+We're SPLiQ.
+We built SPL and now we're rolling out [spliq.ai](https://spliq.ai)—our implementation of SPL.

 Coming soon:
 - Chat interface where you can interact with SPL patterns
 - API access to our SPL implementation
 - Enterprise solutions for companies that need verifiable AI in production

 SPL is open source.
-Spliq is how we're bringing it to everyone.
+SPLiQ is how we're bringing it to everyone.
 Free tier for interaction, enterprise support for companies that need it.